 - Once you’re done, start massaging in your serum right after.

 - Finish with moisturizer to lock in the serum.

 Good Rule of Thumb

-- Do not over exfoliate or keep going over the same spot too many times as it can cause increased sensitivity, redness, dryness, or cuts.
+- Do not over exfoliate or keep going over the same spot too many times with the dermaplaning device, as it can cause increased sensitivity, redness, dryness, or cuts.